sateesh-akula/Master-s-Project/README.md

-# Master-s-Project
+# Master's Thesis

-Aim of this project is study the behavioural patterns of an loan defaulters, create a machine learning model that can prevent Type II errors.
+## Title: Business strategy to evaluate the risk of loan defaulters
+using machine learning